 Curious to see what counterinformation looks like from the victim’s side?
 Let’s take a look at a lesser known counterinformation scandal that occurred in 2015 when CNN ran a story on a hospital in Florida.
 CNN claimed that the death rate for open heart surgery on children at St. Mary’s Medical center was three times the national average.
 The feature, which ran on Anderson Cooper 360º, left its mark on St. Mary’s.
 Amidst the relentless backlash, the hospital suspended its pediatric cardiac surgery program (except for emergencies) and then closed the program altogether.
 The scandal even forced CEO Davide Carbone to resign.

-Carbone wouldn’t go without a fight, however, and filed a defamation suit, claiming that CNN had inflated the statistics and ignored crucial information in order to sensationalize the story.
+However, Carbone wouldn’t go without a fight and filed a defamation suit, claiming that CNN had inflated the statistics and ignored crucial information to sensationalize the story.
 Michael Black, head of the pediatric cardiac program, filed a similar lawsuit.
 CNN attempted to dismiss both cases, but judges ruled to keep them in court.
 Even though Carbone and Black may win in court, the damages are still palpable; the pediatric cardiac program at St. Mary’s is still closed today, and Carbone has found trouble gaining new employment.

 These two cases only scratch the surface of what false or incomplete online information is capable of.
 You’ve seen how it can be used against others and how dramatically it can affect its targets.

 Let me reiterate the message of this article.
 Death by propaganda is not a wispy, distant threat lurking on the fringes of possibility.
 It is an ever-present danger.